 - The Vampire is not seen as a user of witchcraft by the Witch Hunter.

-- The Vampire is seen visiting by the Harlot/Stalker.
+- The Vampire is seen visiting by the Harlot, Stalker, and the Familiar (Stalker).

-- The Vampire cannot be killed by any nightly killing ability (by Wolfpack, Coven, and/or Village).
+- The Vampire cannot be killed by any night-time killing ability (by Wolfpack, Coven, and/or Village).

-- The Vampire cannot be roleblocked by the Direwolf and neither can they be redirected by a Succubus.
+- The Vampire cannot be roleblocked by the Direwolf, purged by the Alchemist, nor redirected by the Succubus.

 - If the Vampire's target is guarded by the Huntsman, their attack has no effect (no one dies).